creativeworldpro/NE555-Make-Simple-SMT-Project-JLCPCB/README.md

 To make this circuit, we use only DC-3.7v.
 You also can use 18650 battery pack to make this circuit.
 Without this battery, you also can make this circuit, but make sure that the power supply don’t produce high ampere.

 To making this SMT led project circuit, we are using some SMD components.
 You can order your assembled SMT circuit form JLCPCB.
-To order SMT PCBs Click here.
+To order SMT PCBs Click here (https://cart.jlcpcb.com/quote?orderType=1&stencilLayer=2&stencilWidth=100&stencilLength=100&stencilCounts=5)

 All components list have been given below –